Image

 Verified Content

-Posted by Emily Herr on
+Posted by Emily Herr on July 18, 2022

 What is a DUI in Glendale, MO?

-Commonly referred to as a DUI (which stands for driving under the influence, Missouri courts actually call the offense a DWI (driving while intoxicated).
-Missouri Revised Statute §577.010 and §577.012 outline the definition of the crime of driving under the influence and defines the law for sentencing and punishments for those convicted of a DWI, with the latter specific to driving with a BAC, or blood alcohol content, over the legal limit.
-If you have been arrested in Missouri for a DWI, you may need a DUI attorney near Glendale, MO to fight for your freedom and protect you from unfair treatment by Missouri courts.
+Though many people refer to it as a DUI (which stands for driving under the influence, the official nomenclature used in Missouri courts is a DWI (driving while intoxicated).
+Missouri Revised Statute §577.010 and §577.012 define what constitutes the crime of driving while intoxicated and lays forth the law Missouri courts must follow to sentence and punish those convicted of a DWI for operating a vehicle with a BAC (blood alcohol content) over the legal limit or while otherwise intoxicated.
+If you have been arrested in Missouri for a DWI, focus on finding a DUI attorney near Glendale, MO to fight for your freedom and help you navigate what can be an intimidating Missouri court process.

-A police officer may arrest someone for a DWI in Missouri for a variety of reasons.
-Under Missouri law, it is illegal to drive while intoxicated, including but not limited to driving under the influence of alcohol.
-Though DWI arrests are often accusations of driving drunk, you can also be arrested for a DWI due to allegedly operating a vehicle while under the influence of some kind of psychoactive drug.
+A person can be arrested for a DWI in Missouri for a long list of reasons.
+The law prohibits driving while intoxicated — not explicitly for driving under the influence of alcohol.
+While DWI arrests are often drunk driving allegations, you can also be arrested for a DWI on suspicion of operating a vehicle while impaired by another intoxicating substance.

-It is critical that you know your rights in the event that you are stopped for operating a vehicle while under the influence.
-Reach out to Combs Waterkotte at (314) 900-HELP immediately to speak to a leading Glendale, MO DUI attorney near you and understand your rights and what steps to take if you are ever stopped when operating a vehicle in Missouri.
-And if you have already gone through being pulled over and arrested for driving drunk or high, our outstanding Glendale, MO defense law firm will protect your rights and freedoms.
+It is critical that you know your rights in the event that you are pulled over for driving under the influence.
+Call Combs Waterkotte at (314) 900-HELP immediately to speak to a leading Glendale, MO DUI attorney near you and learn about your rights and what steps to take if an officer ever stops you while you are driving in Missouri.
+And if you have already gone through being pulled over and arrested for driving drunk or high, our outstanding Glendale, MO defense attorneys will fight for your freedom and justice.

-Find out about the rules and procedure for regular traffic stops, sobriety tests and checkpoints.
+Learn the rules and what to expect for Missouri traffic stops, sobriety tests and checkpoints.

 DUI Traffic Stops in Glendale, MO

-A police officer must have reasonable suspicion that you were driving under the influence in order to stop you, and are required to meet the higher burden of probable cause before they can place you under arrest for a DWI.
+A police officer must have reasonable suspicion that you were driving under the influence in order to stop you, and are required to meet the more stringent burden of probable cause before they can place you under arrest for a DWI.

 Sobriety Tests for DUIs in Glendale, MO

-If you are pulled over by an officer due to suspected intoxicated driving, they will likely try to get you to do a test to prove that you are under the influence.
+If you are pulled over by an officer due to suspected inhebriated driving, they will likely try to get you to do a test to prove that you are under the influence.
 When it comes to roadside tests used by Glendale, MO police officers to determine intoxication, there are two primary types they may utilize: field sobriety tests and chemical tests.

 1. Chemical Tests (ie. a breathalizer)